rzzzwilson/pyQ1300ST/README.md

 The file data2kml.py converts a GPX file output by mtkbabel.pl into a Google Earth KML file.

+The files *PinkBus2.kml* and *Walking_21August2014.kml* are two KML files produced by data2kml.py from real data.  *PinkBus2.kml* is the track followed by a Phuket pink bus (number 2).  *Walking_21August2014.kml* is just a simple file from a test walk around my area.

 NOTE: the original development of this was done on OSX.
 Unfortunately, since Yosemite (10.10) the QStarz BT-Q1300ST device isn't mounted under OSX.
 Development was switched to Linux (XUbuntu) at that point.